iasakura/yjs_in_erlang/README.md

-y_erl
+yjs_in_erlang
 =====

-An Erlang port of yjs/yrs.
+A pure Erlang implementation of Yjs/Yrs, created for learning.
+Not intended for production use.

 Build
 -----